By guest blogger Carla Dobson-Elliott.

 Most of what we have come to recognize as Mexican food is mainly Tex-Mex, an American invention or adaptation on traditional Mexican cuisine.

 Most dishes will probably seem foreign to Anglophone visitors, but the flavours and bases for traditional Mexican dishes aren’t a million miles away from their Tex-Mex offshoots.
 Picadillo for example is very similar to chilli con carne and variations of enchiladas also exist.

 Street food is very popular in Mexico City with taco stands and torta (sandwich) shops dotted along the main streets in major cities.

 What to drink

 Tequila is perhaps Mexico’s most famous export and a symbol of the country’s drinking habits.
-Traditionally it is drank straight, without lemon or salt, or mixed in with sangrita (a mix of orange juice, grenadine and hot chillies), however the salt and lime version or “tequila cruda” can be acquired.
+Traditionally it is drunk straight, without lemon or salt, or mixed in with sangrita (a mix of orange juice, grenadine and hot chillies), however, the salt and lime version or “tequila cruda” can be acquired.

-The country is also known for its wide range of internationally recognisable beers, with Corona being the standout name, but other brands such as Sol, Dos Equis and Modelo are likely to be known to UK consumers.
+The country is also known for its wide range of internationally recognizable beers, with Corona being the standout name, but other brands such as Sol, Dos Equis, and Modelo are likely to be known to UK consumers.